Open Access Policy

 • Submission by the Editor in Chief or Co-Editor in Chief: The Editor-in-Chief and Co-Editor in Chief do not handle their own submissions.
 Editorial Board Members, free from any conflict of interest, oversee the handling of submissions, assigning each manuscript to a minimum of two external reviewers.
 Final decisions regarding submissions are made by other Editorial Board Members who have no conflicts of interest with the authors.
 The annual total submissions should not exceed a reasonable number.

 • Submission by Editorial Board Members: Editorial Board Members can submit papers to the journal.
 However, these submissions do not receive preferential treatment or priority over other manuscripts, and being an Editorial Board Member does not influence editorial decisions.
 A paper submitted by Editorial Board Members will be handled by Editorial Board Members with no conflicts of interest with the manuscript or authors.
 They select at least two independent reviewers as per journal policy.
-Decisions are made by the Editorial Board Members who do not have a conflict of interest with the author and manuscript.
+Decisions are made by the Editorial Board Members who do not have conflicts of interest.
 Editorial Board Members are not authorized to contact or request information about the peer-review process to other members of the editorial board or the Editor in Chief.

 • Submission by an author with the same institution of the Editor in Chief or Editorial Board Members: A manuscript submitted by an author who may have a conflict of interest due to affiliation with the same institution, familial relationship, or any other connection with the Editor in Chief or an Editorial Board Member, will be assigned to an Editorial Board Member who does not have any conflicts of interest with the authors.
 This measure aims to prevent any potential perception of bias.
-The editor will select external reviewers and make all decisions on the paper.
+The designated Editor will select external reviewers and make all decisions on the paper.

 • Potential COI for Reviewers: The invitation letter to reviewers includes the following paragraph: “If you know or think you know the identity of the author, and if you feel there is any potential COI in your refereeing this paper because of your relationship with the author (e.g., in terms of close friendship or conflict/rivalry) or for any other reason, please declare it.
 By accepting this invitation, it is assumed there is no potential COI”.
 Standard policy will be not to use a referee if a COI has been declared, but the editors may use their discretion after consulting with one another.
 For more information, check the COI section.